+1 424 766 5955

 Noto, Sicily, Italy

-Such is the town’s beauty that it has been awarded status as Cultural Patrimony of Humanity by Unesco.
+Such is the town’s beauty that it has been awarded status as Cultural Patrimony of Humanity by UNESCO.

 A powerful earthquake completely destroyed the town in 1693, leading to Noto being rebuilt in a sumptuous Baroque style.